 ALSF is committed to addressing the psychosocial and behavioral health outcomes for children diagnosed with cancer and their families.
 Psychosocial Grants fill a direct need for research funding by supporting studies that aim to explain and/or improve psychosocial outcomes of those affected by childhood cancer.
 These grants are designed to fund researchers who have novel approaches to understanding the psychosocial aspects of pediatric cancer whose proposals will have clinically significant impact.

 The Psychosocial: Launch Grants are designed for early career researchers within (7) years of receiving their terminal degree.
 Funding will support studies that aim to explain and/or improve psychosocial outcomes of those affected by childhood cancer.
 Demonstration of outstanding mentorship and a career plan that shows commitment to pediatric cancer investigation are important components of a successful application.
 Maximum $50,000 per year for 2 years will be awarded to applicants.

 Travel For Care Program

-Recognizing the financial burden that families often encounter, the Alex’s Lemonade Stand Travel Fund offers assistance to families who face the need to travel for childhood cancer treatment at select medical institutions across the US.
+Recognizing the financial burden that families often encounter, the Alex’s Lemonade Stand Travel For Care Program offers assistance to families who face the need to travel for childhood cancer treatment at select medical institutions across the US.
 Transportation, lodging, and meal accommodations are available to eligible families who meet our criteria.
 Applications must be received on behalf of a social worker or another medical representative.